vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.18.0 =
+* Added: Support for WooCommerce checkout blocks.
+This allows Vipps Recurring Payments to be used with the new standard checkout.

 = 1.17.3 =
 * Fixed: No longer use the `wp_safe_remote_post` function and instead use `wp_remote_post` because it causes problems on some hosts, and our calls are to endpoints returned by Vipps MobilePay either way.